 where P, Q, R, and G are continuous functions.
-Equations of this type arise in the study of the motion of a spring.
+We saw in Section 7.1 that equations of this type arise in the study of the motion of a spring.
 In Additional Topics: Applications of Second-Order Differential Equations we will further pursue this application as well as the application to electric circuits.